Cynthia Brown

 Rivah Winter, PhD

-Content Developer
+Experience Developer

 A research scientist by training, Rivah Winter, PhD explores various content areas, while applying her research background and STEM expertise to each project.
 Rivah brings STEM concepts to life and makes each exhibition project relevant to every visitor.